Babel: High-Performance Language Interoperability

 SOAR: Visualization of Large Terrains Made Easy

-SOAR is an acronym for Stateless, One-pass Adaptive Refinement, which well summarizes the characteristics of the view-dependent mesh refi
+SOAR is an acronym for Stateless, One-pass Adaptive Refinement, which well summarizes the characteristics of the view-dependent mesh refinement and rendering algorithm.

 Sphinx: Integrated Parallel Microbenchmark Suite